 Keep it Positive

-You'll also want to keep your Facebook profile positive and professional.
-Think of it as a job interview or a meeting with a prospective client.
+You’ll also want to keep your Facebook profile positive and professional.
+Think of it as an online job interview or a meeting with a prospective client.
 Would you get the job or land the client based on what you have written in your Facebook profile?
 That includes your profile photo.

 Be Active and Responsive on All Your Social Media Channels